 It’s easy for anyone to do, and if you can type, it makes sense that you can blog as well.

 Seriously, if you can type, then you can blog.
-Having a blog doesn’t need to be incredibly difficult if you find the right tools to use.
+Having a blog doesn’t need to be difficult if you find the right tools.
 It definitely helps to have experience in writing and editing, but it’s not an absolute requirement.

 Having your own blog allows you to connect with your clients on a more personal level.